Young man sips coffee while using digital stylus on tablet.

 Table of contents

-2. Usually, the first step to rebuild credit is to request your credit report and assess your credit history.
+2. Usually, the first step to rebuilding credit is to request your credit report and assess your credit history.

 3. Making on-time payments is one of the most important factors in rebuilding credit.

-Whether you want to get a home, student loan, credit card, or even a new job, having solid credit is important.
-However, if you miss a few payments or carry a high balance, your credit score may suffer.
-Fortunately, bad credit doesn’t last forever—as long as you take steps to improve your credit score.
+Whether you want to get a home, student loan, credit card, or even a new apartment, having solid credit is important.
+If you miss a few credit card payments or carry a high balance, your credit score may suffer.
+Fortunately, bad credit doesn’t have to last forever.
 By taking a few proactive measures, you may build positive credit history and develop good credit habits that help you thrive.
-Follow these tips to get back on track.

 How to rebuild credit

-If your credit isn’t where you’d like it to be, don’t panic—you can improve your credit score by working toward excellent credit habits.
+If your credit isn’t where you’d like it to be, don’t panic—you can get back on track by working toward excellent credit habits.

-A few thoughtful choices, like paying bills on time, reducing your debts, and diversifying your credit accounts, can help you rebuild your credit, no matter what shape it’s in.
-That way, you may qualify for a wider range of credit card options, like travel credit cards or cash back cards.
+A few thoughtful choices, like paying bills on time, reducing your debts, and diversifying your credit accounts can help you rebuild your credit.
+By doing so, you may qualify for a wider range of credit card options.

 While your unique financial situation may influence the most important steps to rebuilding your credit, the following basics can help.